Sadducees: Disputes with the Pharisees

+Later rabbinic literature took a dim view of both the Sadducees and Boethusians, not only due to their perceived carefree approach to keeping to the Torah and the Oral Torah but also due to their attempts to persuade the common folk to join their ranks according to Sifri to Deuteronomy (p.
+233, Torah Ve'Hamitzvah edition).
+Maimonides viewed the Sadducees as rejecting the Oral Torah as an excuse to interpret the Written Torah in a lenient, personally convenient manner in his commentary to Pirkei Avot, 1.3.1 1:3.
+He described the Sadducees as "harming Israel and causing the nation to stray from following God" in the Mishneh Torah, Hilchoth Avodah Zarah 10:2.

 Jewish sectarianism

 The Jewish community of the Second Temple period is often defined by its sectarian and fragmented attributes.
 Josephus, in Antiquities, contextualizes the Sadducees as opposed to the Pharisees and the Essenes.
 The Sadducees are also notably distinguishable from the growing Jesus movement, which later evolved into Christianity.
 These groups differed in their beliefs, social statuses, and sacred texts.
 Though the Sadducees produced no primary works themselves, their attributes can be derived from other contemporaneous texts, including the New Testament, the Dead Sea Scrolls, and later, the Mishnah and Talmud.
 Overall, the Sadducees represented an aristocratic, wealthy, and traditional elite within the hierarchy.

 Opposition to the Essenes

 The Dead Sea Scrolls, which are often attributed to the Essenes, suggest clashing ideologies and social positions between the Essenes and the Sadducees.
 In fact, some scholars suggest that the Essenes originated as a sect of Zadokites, which would indicate that the group itself had priestly, and thus Sadducaic origins.
 Within the Dead Sea Scrolls, the Sadducees are often referred to as Manasseh.
 The scrolls suggest that the Sadducees (Manasseh) and the Pharisees (Ephraim) became religious communities that were distinct from the Essenes, the true Judah.
 Clashes between the Essenes and the Sadducees are depicted in the Pesher on Nahum, which states "They [Manasseh] are the wicked ones ... whose reign over Israel will be brought down ... his wives, his children, and his infant will go into captivity.
 His warriors and his honored ones [will perish] by the sword."
 The reference to the Sadducees as those who reign over Israel corroborates their aristocratic status as opposed to the more fringe group of Essenes.
 Furthermore, it suggests that the Essenes challenged the authenticity of the rule of the Sadducees, blaming the downfall of ancient Israel and the siege of Jerusalem on their impiety.
 The Dead Sea Scrolls specify the Sadducaic elite as those who broke the covenant with God in their rule of the Judean state, and thus became targets of divine vengeance.